Pagure/pagure/doc/usage/pull_requests.rst

 Pagure to Pagure pull request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can create a pull request from a pagure project, using one of the following options
+You can create a pull request from a Pagure project, using one of the following options

 From the project overview
 *************************